What Are The Standard Curtain Sizes (Size Chart Included)

 Tips on Choosing the Right Curtain Size

 Ensure each rod has at least three support points to attach itself to the wall.
-If you are installing blackout curtains, it would be a good idea to add another point.
-This will improve its structural integrity.
+Add an extra point for blackout curtains to boost stability.

 When deciding on the total width (or the number of panels you will be lining up for each window) of your curtains, make sure you have enough fabric left to flare them up a bit.
-Ensure the rods start at least three inches away from the side ends of each window to add some wiggle room: this will allow you to close them and open them back again easily.
 Ideally, the total width should be 1.5 to 2 times the width of the actual window.
+Ensure rods start 3 inches from window edges for ease of use.

 Ready to Get Started?